bob2u/b2uFramework-public/README/README_MANAGER.md

     ***@note -*** _`"Name"` must be unqiue across all application Modules._

     To pass arguments to Modules using the custom variable `"Name"` method it is required to use the `"Args"` parameter.
 When creating Modules using the `getInterface()` method, it is possible to pass arguments using the standard `...$args` parameter for the function, and also using the setup `"Args"` parameter.

+    In some cases the application may want to make some changes to the arguments passed in (e.g. decrypt the argument).
+In these instances an argument can be represented with a `function(&$arg, $uses)` anonymous function.
+The function's signature receives the `$arg` argument by referrence, and any `$uses` interfaces defined using the `"Uses"` parameter of the Module.
+These `"Uses"` parameters can be accessed within the anonymous function with `$uses->variable_name` syntax.
+Any changes to the `$arg` parameters will be the final change that will be passed to the Module's `__construct(...$args)`.

     ***@note -*** _`...$args` parameter has higher priority over the `"Args"` parameters when used with `getInterface()` method_